Disclosure: Hackr.io is supported by its audience. When you purchase through links on our site, we may earn an affiliate commission.

 - Naming Convention – DOS follows the naming convention under which a file must have an 8-character filename followed by a dot and 3-character extension.
 No naming convention is available for BASH.

-Q: How will you check out how much memory Linux is using?
+Question: How will you check out how much memory Linux is using?

-A: From the command shell, use the concatenate command:
+Answer: From the command shell, use the concatenate command:

 This will give an output like this:

 Answer: Symbolic links point to directories, files, and programs in Linux.
 They allow gaining instant access to the object they are pointing without the need to traverse the entire path.
 Hence, symbolic links are like shortcuts in Windows.